 When Repair Is Best

-Oftentimes, furnace troubles can be easily diagnosed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace troubles can be easily diagnosed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — chances are very good that any issues it exhibits can be solved through repair.
 On top of that, if your furnace is still heating your Edmonton area home efficiently (your HVAC professional can help you confirm this), then it is still likely and more affordable to repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Our recommendation regarding furnace repairs is that if the repairs you require are less than one-third of the cost of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best option.
 Don’t forget that even if you are experiencing a reduction in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Edmonton home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to McKinley Heating Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best